|Nutritional Guidelines (per serving)|

 - 20 to 24 ounces beef tenderloin steaks

-- 1 tablespoon black pepper (coarsely ground, plus more to taste)
+- 1 tablespoon black pepper (coarsely ground; plus more to taste)

 - 1 teaspoon salt (plus more to taste)

-- 2 tablespoon flour
+- 2 tablespoons all-purpose flour

-- 1/2 cup beef broth (or vegetable broth)
+- 1/2 cup beef broth

 - 2/3 cup soy yogurt